Dre Campbell Farm

 However, put on some disposable gloves to avoid contact with their odor.
 Next, gently pick the bugs up and place them in a container with soapy water.

-This method is effective for small infestations.
+This method is adequate for small infestations.

 4. Diatomaceous Earth